Install your Samsung washing machine

 Fill the holes with the supplied plastic covers.

-Keep the shipping bolts and spacers because you'll need them if you ever need to move the washer.
+Keep the shipping bolts and spacers because you'll need them if you ever decide to move the washing machine.

 Connect the water supply hoses